Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 products:
 - microsoft entra
 - verified id
-description: "A code sample demonstrating verification of verifiable credentials and based on that onboarding new employees to Entra ID."
+description: "A code sample demonstrating employee and guest account onboarding using Entra Verified ID"
-urlFragment: "4-asp-net-core-api-verify-and-onboard"
+urlFragment: "5-onboard-with-tap"
 ---
-# Verified ID Code Sample for Onboarding a New Hire with Temporary Access Pass
+# Verified ID Code Sample for Employee or Guest Onboarding

 This sample is show casing onboarding a new hire with the use of [Temporary Access Pass](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-temporary-access-pass) to remotely gain access to their corporate account.
+It also show casing onboarding a B2B guest user by the use of creating an [invitation](https://learn.microsoft.com/en-us/graph/api/invitation-post) using Microsoft Graph that is redeemed in the application and not via sending an email.

 ## About this sample